OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/steering-minutes.md

 ## News on Oscar's DFG grant

-This is the TRR 199 (there only seems to be only an announcement (in German) at https://www.uni-kl.de/aktuelles/news/news/detail/News/grosser-erfolg-fuer-die-tu-kaiserslautern-neuer-dfg-sonderforschungsbereich-in-der-mathematik/ But googling for TRR 199 should give you information soon.
+This is the TRR 199 (there only seems to be only an announcement (in German) at https://www.uni-kl.de/aktuelles/news/news/detail/News/grosser-erfolg-fuer-die-tu-kaiserslautern-neuer-dfg-sonderforschungsbereich-in-der-mathematik/ But googling for TRR 199 should give everybody information soon.

-## ======> Deliverables
+## Situation on Deliverables

 - [Delivered](https://github.com/OpenDreamKit/OpenDreamKit/issues?q=is:issue%20label:deliverable )
 - [Remaining deliverables Month 6](https://github.com/OpenDreamKit/OpenDreamKit/milestone/2 )